Satisfy your craving, quench your thirst, and nourish your body with an oldie but goodie Orange Juice recipe!

 - Place the fruit bowl in an area without direct sunlight.

-- Chef Carla Contreras suggests putting the whole oranges in a mesh bag rather than in containers to put in the fridge.
+- Chef Carla Contreras suggests putting all the oranges in a mesh bag rather than in containers to put in the fridge.

-- Put the mesh bag in the fridge’s crisper drawer to last for a month.
+- Put the mesh bag in the fridge’s crisper drawer for a month.

-- If you have sliced and peeled the oranges, then store them in individual resealable bags.
+- If you have sliced and peeled the oranges, store them in individual resealable bags.

-- Place them in a container and put them in a crisper drawer to last up to four days or in the freezer to last up to a year!
+- Place them in a container and put them in a crisper drawer for up to four days or in the freezer for up to a year!

 Orange juice made from fresh whole oranges is vegan, gluten-free, and dairy-free.
-Aside from Navel oranges, you can also try tangerine oranges, satsuma oranges, blood oranges, clementine oranges, and Valencia oranges.
+Aside from Navel oranges, you can also try tangerine, satsuma, blood, clementine, oranges, and Valencia oranges.

 - Bananas